 It’s no secret that history is practically overflowing with inspirational, strong, and before-their-time women who were visionaries, warriors, and soldiers for the things they believed in.

-With that in mind, it should come as no surprise that women played an enormous role in
+With that in mind, it should come as no surprise that women in the beauty industry played an enormous role in where the world of beauty is today.

 Why are we bringing this up right now?